csesoc/constitution/CONSTITUTION.rst

 3. The aims and objectives of the society are:

    1. To fulfil the specific social needs of CSE students;
    #.
-To promote computing through technical and nontechnical oriented events to all students of UNSW; and
+To promote computing through technical and non-technical oriented events to all students of UNSW; and
    #.
 To establish rapport with external organisations/groups that are enthusiastic about computing.

 4. During the course of affiliation, the society shall comply with any requirements of Arc.